- How do I know if the Board is making a change to its rules?

 3. How will I know when a new or amended rule is in effect?

 Once the Board votes to adopt a rules change, the Notice of Adoption is prepared and filed with the Secretary of State.
-The rule changes are effective the day after the final Notice of Adoption is published by the Secretary of State, unless otherwise provided by statute or stated in a rule.
+The rule changes are effective the day after the final Notice of Adoption is published by the Secretary of State, unless an alternative effective date is provided specifically by statute or stated in a rule.
 At that point, the rule is in place and enforceable.
 This also is when the Notice of Adoption is posted on the Board website and sent to licensees and interested parties.

 4. When can I see the actual new rule(s) in new, amended form?

 Not until the Secretary of State updates and publishes the ARM (Administrative Rules of Montana) with the amended rule(s) on its website and in hard copy.
-Because of the volume of work at the SoS and the nature of the rule publishing calendar, it may be several months between the Board’s adoption of new rules and their publication on the web.
+The SoS published rule changes quarterly but, because of the volume of work at the SoS and the nature of the rule publishing calendar, it may be several months between the Board’s adoption of new rules and their publication on the web.

 5. Can I be held accountable for violating a new rule before it’s available in its final form?